muhmmadnabil/7MinutesWorkout/README.md

 # 7MinutesWorkout
 It is an exercises app.
-It has a BMI calculato.
+It has a BMI calculator.

 Android app using
 - Kotlin